WildernessLabs/Documentation/Hardware/Circuits/Primer/Part2/index.md

 ---
-title: Part 2 - Practicals of Electrial Theory
+title: Part 2 - Practicals of Electrical Theory
 ---

 In part 1 of our electronics primer we got an understanding of the physical nature of electricity.
 In this part, we're going to start to look at some of the practical aspects that arise from the atomic behavior of electricy.